Kazakhstani tenge: Commemorative banknotes

 The National Bank of Kazakhstan issued a 20,000 tenge commemorative banknote to commemorate the 30th anniversary of independence from the Soviet Union.
-The commemorative note features images of the first president of Kazakhstan, "Elbasy" Nursultan Nazarbayev, the Akorda Presidential Palace, a view of the capital city of Nur-Sultan and the official logo for the celebrations.
+The commemorative note features images of the first president of Kazakhstan, "Elbasy" Nursultan Nazarbayev, the Akorda Presidential Palace, a view of the capital city of Astana and the official logo for the celebrations.
 The commemorative note is also the first to feature inscriptions in Kazakh-based Latin instead of Kazakh-based Cyrillic.
-The commemorative note was issued on December 16, 2021.
+The commemorative note was issued on 16 December 2021.

 Exchange rates and inflation

-On September 2, 2013, the National Bank of Kazakhstan moved the tenge from a managed float and pegged it to the US dollar and the Russian ruble.
+On 2 September 2013, the National Bank of Kazakhstan moved the tenge from a managed float and pegged it to the US dollar and the Russian ruble.

-On February 11, 2014, the Kazakh National Bank chose to devalue the tenge by 19% against the U.S. dollar in response to a weakening of the Russian ruble.
+On 11 February 2014, the Kazakh National Bank chose to devalue the tenge by 19% against the U.S. dollar in response to a weakening of the Russian ruble.

-On August 20, 2015, The Kazakhstan National Bank has done away with the currency band with respect to conversion rate of tenge.
+On 20 August 2015, the Kazakhstan National Bank did away with the currency band with respect to conversion rate of tenge.
 Now, the tenge is a free-floating currency and its exchange rate against the major currencies are determined by demand and supply in the market.
 Due to this change, the tenge lost 30% of its value in a single day.